*

 They found it displayed best by Milnrow, as Christopher Binns' engaging interpretation of breadth and dramatic intent saw the North West band claim the Grand Shield for a second time and return to Symphony Hall after a nine-year break.

-Now in his second year of his orchestral conducting course under Mark Heron at the RNCM in Manchester, the MD continues to enhance his personal reputation with mature appreciations of contest scores — from winning the Scottish Open with Milnrow last year to securing a London National Final place with Kirkintilloch in March.
+Currently in his first year of his orchestral conducting course under Mark Heron at the RNCM in Manchester, the MD continues to enhance his personal reputation with mature appreciations of contest scores — from winning the Scottish Open with Milnrow last year to securing a London National Final place with Kirkintilloch in March.

 Those hallmarks were certainly noted by the judges, with Stephen Roberts calling it, "A brilliant performance — so full of character and musical personality".
 And whilst a "few blemishes" were noted, he added that the band "more than made up for them and really drew the listener in."